Selecting Champion Racehorses

 The Sales Selection Algorithm

-Our final Sales Selection algorithm that we have developed uses Google's AutoML Tables, to create the best possible algorithm to predict future outcomes.
-AutoML Tables has the advantage of completing feature engineering of the data (normalizing, etc) and creating new features in the data for use.
-AutoML Tables then searches through Google’s model zoo for structured data to find the best model for the data, ranging from linear/logistic regression models for simpler datasets to advanced deep, ensemble, and architecture-search methods for larger, more complex ones.
+Our final Sales Selection algorithm that we have developed uses Google's VertexAI, to create the best possible algorithm to predict future outcomes.
+Vertex AI, is a suite of tools that enables us to build custom models for the datasets we have and has the advantage of completing feature engineering of the data (normalizing, etc) and creating new features in the data for use.

 The data that we provide to create our final predictive algorithm will consider not only the probability variables from the cardio and biomechanics videos but also the genetic markers associated with sprinting or distance racing and determine if the size, biomechanics and cardiovascular parameters fit.
 Often we see horses that are mismatches, or 'all dressed up with nowhere to go" where the cardiovascular type is totally different to the genotype (i.e a sprinter genotype with a staying cardio) and the algorithm will score these types of horses poorly.

 The Sales Selection algorithm is a robust algorithm that is able to consider many different types of horses.
 That said, we are still heavily reliant on 'trainer effect' which is a large component of the outcome of every horse.